HzaCode/Athlytics/paper/paper.md

 ## Summary

-The proliferation of wearable sensors and platforms like Strava has generated vast amounts of longitudinal physiological data, offering unprecedented opportunities to investigate dynamic human responses to exercise.
+The proliferation of wearable sensors and consumer platforms like Strava has generated vast longitudinal data streams, creating unprecedented opportunities to investigate dynamic human physiological responses to exercise.
 However, translating this raw data into scientifically rigorous insights for exercise physiology research faces considerable methodological and computational challenges. `Athlytics` is an R [@R-base] package designed as a computational framework to streamline the acquisition, analysis, and visualization of key exercise physiology metrics directly from Strava API data.
 It enables researchers and practitioners to systematically quantify indicators such as Acute:Chronic Workload Ratio (ACWR) [@Gabbett2016; @Hulin2016], Efficiency Factor (EF) [@allen2019training], cardiovascular decoupling [@Maunder2021], and track personal bests (PBs).
 By providing standardized function interfaces adhering to `tidyverse` principles [@tidyverse-joss], `Athlytics` significantly lowers the technical barrier for conducting complex longitudinal analyses, thereby enhancing the feasibility, efficiency, and reproducibility of quantitative research utilizing widely available physiological sensor data.

 ## Statement of Need

 Understanding dynamic physiological responses to exercise is central to exercise science and personalized health [@Bourdon2017].
 While wearable sensors generate rich data streams [@Hicks2019analyzing], and platforms like Strava serve as a de facto data repository for a vast population of athletes, established open-source workflows in R for systematically quantifying key physiological indicators (e.g., ACWR, EF, decoupling) from its API are lacking.
-This methodological gap often forces researchers to expend considerable effort on custom programming for data retrieval, metric calculation, and longitudinal visualization, limiting analytical scale, efficiency, and reproducibility [@Sanders2017].
-Athlytics addresses this critical bottleneck by providing a dedicated R framework.
-By requiring only a one-time authentication token per athlete, it grants researchers programmatic and continuous access to longitudinal data, thereby overcoming a primary hurdle in data acquisition.
-The package seamlessly integrates data acquisition (via the rStrava package [@R-rStrava]) with the calculation and visualization of these exercise physiology metrics.
+This methodological gap often forces researchers to expend considerable effort on custom programming for data retrieval, metric calculation, and longitudinal visualization, limiting analytical scale, efficiency, and reproducibility [@Sanders2017]. `Athlytics` addresses this critical methodological gap by providing a dedicated R framework.
+A key feature is its streamlined data access protocol: by requiring only a one-time authentication token per athlete, it grants researchers programmatic and continuous access to longitudinal data, thereby removing a primary logistical and technical hurdle in study execution.
+The package seamlessly integrates data acquisition (via the `rStrava` package [@R-rStrava]) with the calculation and visualization of these exercise physiology metrics.
 This empowers broader research applications by enabling researchers to efficiently test hypotheses regarding the dynamic interplay between training stimuli, physiological efficiency, and stress responses using ubiquitous data sources, while carefully considering the necessary approximations for certain composite load metrics.

 ## Key Functionalities

-`Athlytics` offers a modular structure, generally featuring paired `calculate_*` and `plot_*` functions for each analytical task, built upon `dplyr` [@R-dplyr], `ggplot2` [@ggplot2, and other `tidyverse` packages.
+`Athlytics` offers a modular structure, generally featuring paired `calculate_*` and `plot_*` functions for each analytical task, built upon `dplyr` [@R-dplyr], `ggplot2` [@ggplot2], and other `tidyverse` packages.

 *   **Data Acquisition and Preprocessing:** Leverages `rStrava` [@R-rStrava] for Strava API authentication and data retrieval.
 Handles date/time operations using `lubridate` [@lubridate-jss] and rolling calculations with `zoo` [@zoo-jss].
 *   **ACWR Trend Analysis:**